 RDS behaviors include addictive compulsive behaviors such as food, sex, gambling, alcohol or drugs.

 The article points out that science has shown many substances which naturally occur in the brain and spinal cord play roles in not only emotion, but pain relief as well.
 This leads to a better sense of well-being.

-Two of the authors of the special supplement refer to a study they undertook to see how chiropractic care, by removing subluxation interference to the nervous system, could affect the outcome of patients under treatment at the Exodus Treatment Center in Miami, Florida.
+Two of the authors refer to a study they undertook to see how chiropractic care could affect the outcome of patients under treatment at the Exodus Treatment Center in Miami, Florida.